gdsbook/book/notebooks/10_clustering_and_regionalization.md

 ## Conclusion

-Overall, clustering and regionalization are two complementary tools to reduce the complexity in multivariate data and build better understandings of the spatial structure of data.
+Overall, clustering and regionalization are two complementary tools to reduce complexity in multivariate data and build better understandings of their spatial structure.
 Often, there is simply too much data to examine every variables' map and its relation to all other variable maps.
 Thus, clustering reduces this complexity into a single conceptual shorthand by which people can easily describe complex and multifaceted data.